-We should focus on reducing disease, parasites and starvation among wild animals, or on reducing their population size.
 Just because something is difficult doesn’t mean it can’t be done.
 In this case, interventions could be justified following a rigorous risk analysis.
 But these issues can be set aside for the purposes of this thought experiment.
 The cases that we are considering don’t involve a large-scale intervention.
 They involve the killing of individual predators.
 Individual hunts are unlikely to have knock-on effects on the ecosystem of the region.
 Nor are they likely to lead to increased death of prey through starvation, since it is highly unlikely that killing individual predators will lead to prey overpopulation.

 A final objection to the view outlined here is that we should not prevent animals from engaging in hunting behavior because such behavior is “natural.”
 And we can’t blame animals for behaving in accordance with their nature.
 (Of course, hunting behavior in humans is also natural, but people have not offered this as a defense of Cecil’s killer.)
 But a behavior may be natural—and may even be required for survival—without thereby being good.
 If a species emerged that had to viciously torture humans in order to survive, we would not conclude that their torture of humans is morally OK.
 It’s also important to emphasize that we are not making any moral judgments about predator behavior.
 Predators don’t have the kind of cognitive awareness that is probably required for moral responsibility.
 But we don’t need to think that actions have been undertaken by morally responsible agents in order to think that we are required to intervene and prevent them from happening.
 An infant with a handgun is not morally responsible if she accidentally shoots someone, but we are morally required to take the handgun from the infant as soon as we see that she has it.
 Similarly, we may think that predators are not morally responsible for their actions, but that we are morally required to prevent them from harming local prey populations.